ibm-cloud-docs/containers/storage-file-vpc-apps.md

 Review the following notes and considerations for {{site.data.keyword.filestorage_vpc_short}}.

 - By default, {{site.data.keyword.filestorage_vpc_short}} cluster add-on provisions file shares in the `kube-<clusterID>` security group.
 This means pods can access file shares across nodes and zones.
-- If the `kube-<clusterID>` security group is not available, the {{site.data.keyword.filestorage_vpc_short}} cluster add-on provisions file shares in default VPC security group.
 - If you need the following features, you must [create your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
     - Your app needs to run as non-root.
     - Your cluster is in a different resource group from your VPC and subnet.